 As detailed in the Skills chapter, Intimidate can be used to instill fear into a single opponent.
-A target that fails its Guts check takes a -2 penalty to all rolls during an encounter.
+A target that fails its Guts check gains the rattled condition for the duration of the encounter.
 Intimidating another combatant takes 4 AP.
 If the target's Guts check is a Critical Failure, they'll flee the fight.